thoelkef/visualstudio-docs.de-de/docs/vs-2015/ide/walkthrough-creating-a-code-snippet.md

 6. Speichern Sie die Ausschnittdatei erneut.

 7. Öffnen Sie zum Testen der Verknüpfung ein Visual Basic-Projekt und eine Codedatei.
-Geben Sie `hello` in die Datei ein, und drücken Sie Tab.
+Type `hello` in the file and press TAB.
 Der Ausschnittcode sollte nun eingefügt sein.

 ### <a name="to-add-references-and-imports"></a>So fügen Sie Verweise und Importe hinzu

 1. Mit Visual Basic-Ausschnitten können Sie mithilfe des Verweiselements einen Verweis auf ein Projekt und mithilfe des Import-Elements eine Import-Deklaration hinzufügen.
-(Code Ausschnitte in anderen Sprachen haben dieses Feature nicht.)
-Wenn Sie z. b. `Console.WriteLine` im Codebeispiel in `MessageBox.Show` ändern, müssen Sie möglicherweise die System.
-Windows.
-Forms. dll-Assembly dem Projekt hinzufügen.
+(Snippets in other languages do not have this feature.)
+For example, if you change `Console.WriteLine` in the code example to `MessageBox.Show`, you may need to add the System.Windows.Forms.dll assembly to the project.

 2. Öffnen Sie den Ausschnitt.